FlixTrain: Sweden (2021–2024)

 In late 2019, FlixTrain announced plans to launch its first service outside Germany with new services in Sweden, covering Stockholm – Gothenburg and Stockholm – Malmö.
 Originally intended to be launched during the first half of 2020, services in Sweden commenced on 6 May 2021.

 Stockholm-based rail operator Hector Rail, provided the locomotives and personnel, and had three Vectron locomotives painted in FlixTrain livery.

 The passenger carriages used were 15 refurbished German coaches from the 1960s and 1970s, previously owned by Deutsche Bahn and leased from the German rolling stock leasing company Railpool.
 Each carriage seated around 100 passengers, and used a narrower loading gauge than standard Swedish passenger trains.
 The trains were approved for speeds up to 200 km/h, and the journey between Stockholm and Gothenburg took approximately three and a half hours, including three stops.

 Initially, FlixTrain operated 19 trains per week, but this was reduced to 10–12 during the autumn and winter of 2021–2022.
-During the summer of 2022, the company returned to 19 departures per week.
+During the summer of 2022, the company returned to 19 departures per week, in response to the changes due to the pandemic.

 In late 2022, FlixTrain eliminated stops in Södertälje, Hallsberg, and Falköping, cutting travel time to just over three hours to compete more effectively with SJ, the national rail operator, and MTRX, a rival open-access operator.

 In March 2023, FlixTrain suspended all train services between Stockholm and Gothenburg after a large number of carriages were damaged by flying ballast following track work.
 The carriages were sent to Germany for repairs, and normal traffic resumed a couple of months later.
 As of September 2023, the proposed Uppsala – Stockholm – Malmö route had not materialised, but was still in consideration.

 All of FlixTrain's Swedish train services were abruptly paused in January 2024, with FlixTrain citing problems with carriage maintenance and de-icing amid Swedish winter conditions.
 Initial claims suggested a temporary suspension, however in April 2024, FlixTrain announced that it would suspend services in Sweden entirely, and move the carriages to Germany to supply the increased demand there.